 The pre-booked TerraVision bus brought us to Via Marsala (Roma Termini) from Fiumicino airport.
 In 2015, the one way ticket for 2 cost us 8 Euros.
 Quite economical, and it is still the same price.
 On some days it goes up to 10 Euros.

 We chose to stay near Roma Termini as it would be easier to take a bus or metro or a train to another town, or even walk wherever we liked to!
 The supermarkets in the area were open until late (like 11 pm) so we could easily buy food.
-Since the pizza debacle (we got anchovies served on a veg pizza!) we thought of sticking to ‘fresh’ supermarket breads, youghurts, jams, the works! 🙂
+Since the pizza debacle (we got anchovies served on a veg pizza!) we thought of sticking to ‘fresh’ supermarket breads, yoghurts, jams, the works! 🙂

 The hostel (Freedom Traveler in Via Gaeta) was quite economical.
 Being on a ‘budget’ and subject to availability, we got a mixed dorm.
 The complimentary breakfast had doughnut/croissant/marble cake and a cup of coffee.
 Since i’d used HostelWorld.com for most of my solo travels across Europe, we stuck with this booking portal.
 I’d got some $10 in credits too.
 Why not use those?

-Coming back to the hostel, the ride up to the 4th floor was through a locked elevator improved within the stairwell.
+Coming back to the hostel, the ride up to the 4th floor was through a locked elevator improvised within the stairwell.
 The entrance doors were grand and the hostel itself was quite tidy.
 One of our dorm occupants was an Iranian guy studying in Denmark.
 He gave us quite useful tips going around, and insisted we must see Forum, just next to the Colosseum.
 The best part – he had kept the room quite tidy before we arrived.
 The toilets were common, but clean and modern (well, some bathrooms in Italy are not modern, but this one was).

-The guy at the desk was jovial and handed us detailed maps.
+The guy at the hostel desk was jovial and handed us detailed maps.
 Told us shortcuts and walking routes.
 He also suggested to eat dinner at Trastevere instead of any fancy restaurants in Via Marsala or Via Solferino.
 Fair enough.

 Places to Visit in Rome : Repubblica